RSSchermer/entitytled/README.md

 ```

 This snippet runs a database I/O action which will produce a future holding all
 movies.
-If this future runs successfully, it will print out the movie's name
+If this future runs successfully, it will print out each movie's name
 and the name of the director who directed it.
 If there are 1000 movies, this
-will execute 1001 queries: 1 to retrieve all the movies and then one for each
+will execute 1001 queries: 1 to retrieve all movies and then one for each
 movie to retrieve its director.
 This is obviously not desirable.

 The solution to this problem is to eager-load the directors with `include`: